joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

 The push button is connected to a GPIO and GND.
 Using the internal pull-up (this is done in code) we can detect whether the button is pressed.

 ### The Lights
-While I was working on the relay boards, my friend Marte wired up the lights according to the schematic in Figure 3.

-We inserted the microcontroller into the junction box.
-It was a bit of a hassle to screw all of the installation wires into the terminals because of the lack of space left in the junction box.
+With the controller sorted, my friend Marte wired up the lights according to our schematic.
+We then carefully inserted the microcontroller into the junction box.
+It was a tight fit, but we managed to connect all the wires.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">